JimmyCN1/financeApp/README.md

- # First attempt at trying to mae a web app go live on the internet
+# Finance App

+This is a financial web app that will allow the user to manage their stock market account.
+This will be a first attempt to deploy a web app using python and flask for the backend

+__Credits:__

+_Jimmy Njoku_